Cache Tcl Reference Documentation

 # itemData is a CkByteData

-set status [CkCache_SaveToCacheNoExpire $key $eTag $itemData]
+set status [CkCache_SaveToCacheNoExpire $this $key $eTag $itemData]

 Inserts or replaces an item in the cache.
 The cached item will have no expiration.
 The eTag is optional and may be set to a zero-length string.
 Applications may use it as a place to save additional information about the cached item.